UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 MASKIM XUL (Obsidian, 2018):
 * WILL 'O WISP: A 5 HP green lost soul that retaliates when killed with a triple baron attack.
 * DAMNED SOUL: A 50 HP gray lost soul that explodes when killed and self-destructs to attack.
-* SATYR: A 400 HP Weak Hell Noble with only a deadly melee attack.
+* SATYR: A 500 HP Weak Hell Noble with only a deadly melee attack.
 Spawns with Hell Knights.
 * CACOLICH: A Cacodemon variant that shoots green homing projectiles and retaliates with a string of imp fireballs.
 * DEATH INCARNATE: A re-skin of the revenant, to help visual variety in the slot.
 * LORD OF HERESY: A 1250 HP Hell Noble that can fire a three-way baron ball spread.
 Spawns with barons.
 	* Change: The latter four monsters are re-based from Realm667, so there may be minor differences in frames and sounds.

+EVITERNITY (Dragonfly, 2018):
+* Former Captain: These nasty zombies shoot out yellow energy bolts in volleys of five.
+Spawns with chaingunners.
+* Nightmare Demon: These guys are faster than the ordinary pinky demon and have 300 HP.
+* Astral Cacodemon: These guys unleash a pair of mancubi fireballs in addition to their cacodemon fireball.
+* Eviternity Arachnotron: A variant of the arachnotron that uses the energy bolts used by the former captain.
+* Annihilator: An upgrade to the cybruiser, these guys have both a rocket launcher and a very powerful chaingun, and spawn with barons.

 STRUGGLE: ANTARESIAN LEGACY (antares, 2018):
 * Antaresia: A serpent-like creature that has a strange firing pattern.
 Spawns with Hell Knights.